MicrosoftDocs/memdocs/memdocs/intune/fundamentals/cloud-configuration-setup-guide.md

 With bulk enrollment:

-- After the devices enroll in Intune, then you add them to the group you created in [Step 1 - Create a Microsoft Entra group](#step-1---create-a-microsoft-entra-group).
+- After the devices enroll in Intune, then you add them to the group you created in [Step 1 - Create a Microsoft Entra group](#step-1---create-a-microsoft-entra-group) (in this article).
 When they're added to the group, they receive your cloud config.
 - There isn't an Enrollment Status Page.
 Users can't view the progress as all the cloud configuration settings are applying.
 Users can start using the device before cloud config is fully applied.
 - Before you distribute devices to users, Microsoft recommends that you verify that the settings and apps are on the devices.